Yann39/self-hosted/README.md

 The IP will be updated automatically when a change will be detected.

 > [!NOTE]
-> Your ISP may only support some dynamic DNS provider that can be configured in the router, so you may pick one that is supported,
+> Your ISP may only support some dynamic DNS provider that can be configured in the router, so you may want to pick one that is supported natively,
 > else you will have to set up an **update client** that will be responsible to regularly check for IP change.

 ## Domain and subdomains

 You will need to buy a **domain** from you preferred domain provider, for this guide I will use `example.com`.

-I advise you to also subscribe to a domain privacy option in order to hide you personal data.
+I advise you to also subscribe to a **domain privacy** option in order to hide you personal data.
 Domain Privacy protects the contact information of the owner of a domain name in the
-WHOIS directory.
+**WHOIS directory**.
 Normally, this public database is used to verify the availability of a domain name and who it belongs to, but marketing companies and scammers can also exploit it for other purposes, like sending spam or identity theft.

-Then we will use **subdomains** to locate each service as a separate website without having to buy a new domain name for each.
+Right, we will then use **subdomains** to locate each service as a separate website to avoid having to buy a new domain name for each.
 A subdomain is simply a prefix added to the original domain name, it functions as a separate website from its domain.

-So create **subdomains** from the domain name registrar settings, for every service to be exposed on the internet  :
+So, let's create **subdomains** from the domain name registrar settings, for every service to be exposed on the internet, i.e. :

 - `traefik.example.com` : To access the [Traefik](#traefik) dashboard
 - `portainer.example.com` : To access the [Portainer](#portainer) application